Palace of Olowo of Owo

-The Olowo's palace Aghọfẹn Ọlọghọ, is the largest palace in Africa.
+The Palace of Olowo of Owo, is the palace of the Olowo of Owo, the largest palace in Africa.
 It is located in Owo, a local government area in Ondo State, south western Nigeria.
 It was pronounced a national monument by the Nigerian government in 2000.
-The palace is culturally important and has been occupied by 14 Olowo of owo who have ascended the throne since the palace's existence.
+The palace is culturally important and has been occupied by 14 Olowo who have ascended the throne since the palace's existence.